nccasia/komubot/.github/Contributing.md

 **How to contribute ?**

-Green-bot is an open source project so, everyone can contribute !
+KOMU is an open source project so, everyone can contribute !

 You can fork the project, make your changes, and then, create a pull request.